Credit Default Swaps (CDS)

 Because the premium is paid in arrears, any premium that would have been due is prorated from the last period to the time of default and subtracted from the cash payment.

 There are other means of mitigating risk, such as loan syndication, borrower diversification, third-party loan guarantees, and letters of credit, but the main benefit of credit derivatives is that credit risk can be bought and sold — just like stocks — in a market.
 So speculators, market makers, and arbitrageurs can also benefit from credit derivatives, even without any primary exposure to the issuer, which also narrows the spread of bid/ask prices.

 CDS Spreads and Bond Yields

-A CDS reduces the risk of loss from a credit event for holders of bonds issued by the reference entity significantly, because in order for the CDS holder to lose, both the reference entity and the CDS seller would have to go bankrupt—considered unlikely previous to the credit crisis of 2008, so the risk was considered nearly zero.
-Hence, the combination of purchasing the bond of the reference entity and buying CDS protection for that bond creates a nearly risk-free synthetic asset, and so the price of a CDS spread should be comparable to the bond yield of the reference entity minus the risk-free yield of a Treasury security with the same maturity.
+A CDS significantly reduces the risk of loss from a credit event for holders of bonds issued by the reference entity, because, for the CDS holder to lose, both the reference entity and the CDS seller must go bankrupt — considered unlikely, close to zero, previous to the Great Recession of 2008.
+Hence, the combination of purchasing the bond of the reference entity and buying CDS protection for that bond creates a nearly risk-free synthetic asset, so the price of a CDS spread should be comparable to the bond yield of the reference entity minus the risk-free yield of a Treasury security with the same maturity.